 Journey through dramatic scenes of golden plains, enchanting valleys and towering mountains as you experience many of the film locations for yourself.

 Journey from the exciting urban hub of Auckland to Matamata - the home of the Hobbiton Movie Set.
 Enjoy a guided tour around The Shire, where your knowledgeable guide will enlighten you about the history and the on-location filming processes.
-Stop for a handle of Sobering Thought Ale at the Green Dragon Inn or grab a light lunch at the Shire’s Rest Café.
+Stop for a pint of The Hobbit™ Southfarthing™ beer at the Green Dragon Inn or grab a light lunch at the Shire’s Rest Café.

 Weta is the Academy Award winning company behind the special effects of The Lord of the Rings and The Hobbit Trilogies, and the Weta Cave in Wellington is a mini-museum that showcases the props and characters that create the movie magic.
 Get a behind-the-scenes look before checking out nearby filming locations.
 Indulge in the city’s buzzing food and wine scene, and enjoy a cable-car ride to the Kelburn lookout for expansive harbour views.